janellewong/StreetEats/README.md

 # StreetEats

 ### What is it?
 StreetEats is a website that allows users to access local restaurants based on their location.
-Users can register, login, connect with their friends by username, and customze lists of restaurants.
+Users can register, login, connect with their friends by username, and customize lists of restaurants.
 Lists of restaurants are unique to each user to customize a title for their list and add restaurants to each of their lists.

 ### Technologies Featured
 - NginX as a reverse proxy